nabto/nabto5-beta-release/4.0/README.md

 cmake ..
 make -j
 ```

+### Note on local connections
+When running the examples, a App Server Key is required on the client,
+and the device fingerprint must be registered on the basestation.
+If
+the App Server Key is invalid, the client will not be allowed access
+to the basestation, similarly, if the device fingerprint is invalid
+the device will not be allowed to attach to the basestation.
+In this
+scenario, the client would still be able to discover and connect to
+the device if they are on the same local network.

 ### Running the TCP tunnel example
 Go to the Nabto cloud console and retrieve a Product ID, a Device ID,